California State Association of Counties: History

 CSAC CEO Graham Knaus speaks to a panel of county officials in 2022.

 The organization's origins date back to informal meetings among county supervisors.
 The County Boards of Supervisors Association of California began meeting in 1895, later becoming the County Supervisors Association of California and then, in 1991, the California State Association of Counties.

 CSAC's primary purpose is to represent county government before the California Legislature, administrative agencies, and the federal government.
 The association also focuses on educating state and federal decision-makers, as well as the public, about the value and necessity of county programs and services.

 In 1986, CSAC expanded its services by forming the CSAC Finance Corporation.
 This subsidiary was created to provide a broad array of finance, investment, insurance, and public services to benefit California counties and related public agencies.
 Since its inception, the CSAC Finance Corporation has grown to become a premier provider of various cost-saving programs and services to counties and other local governments throughout California.

 The following year, in 1987, the CSAC Finance Corporation, in collaboration with the League of California Cities, established the California Statewide Communities Development Authority (CSCDA).
-This joint powers authority offers a wide range of financial products and services that promote the economic well-being of counties and cities.
-By combining the volumes of counties and cities, CSCDA can negotiate lower costs of issuance on its bond issues.
+This joint powers authority offers a wide range of financial products and services.

-Over the years, CSAC has expanded its scope to address contemporary challenges faced by California's counties.
 The organization now offers programs related to cyber security, cannabis data management, and property tax payment platforms, among others.
-These initiatives demonstrate CSAC's commitment to adapting to the changing needs of counties and providing innovative solutions.

-CSAC continues to play a vital role in supporting California's 58 counties in their efforts to serve their communities effectively.
-The association's long-standing commitment to county government and its ability to adapt to changing needs have solidified its position as an essential organization in California's political landscape.